Page 10: Historical Events In January - 23

 1988 On January - 23 sandinista missiles downed a cargo plane that was dropping U.S.-financed supplies to Contra rebels in southeastern Nicaragua.
 Four crewmen were killed.

-1989 On January - 23 surrealist painter Salvador Dali dies at age 84.
+1989 Surrealist painter Salvador Dali dies at age 84 on January - 23.

-1990 Dean Jones scores twin Test tons vs Pakistan at Adelaide Oval on January - 23.
+1990 On this day in history dean Jones scores twin Test tons vs Pakistan at Adelaide Oval

 1991 "Seinfeld" debuts on NBC-TV on January - 23.